As the threat of data breaches grows, the need for network protection increases. For this reason, network access

 Different customers require different operations from NAC products.
 For example, if employees take laptops home and connect to home networks, it is imperative for the NAC product to verify immediately upon return to the corporate network that those endpoints have not been infected.
 If computers aren't allowed to leave the facility, no such verification is required.

-Similarly, if non-employees are allowed to connect their laptops to the network, it is imperative to check
+Similarly, if non-employees are allowed to connect their laptops to the network, it is imperative to check and limit access credentials.
+If no such access is permitted, there is no need to implement credential verification.

 Products are available from the large network equipment vendors, including Cisco Systems Inc., Enterasys Networks Inc., Extreme Networks Inc., Juniper Networks Inc. and 3Com Corp., through its subsidiary TippingPoint.
 The market also includes a number of smaller equipment vendors such as Aep Networks Inc., ForeScout Technologies Inc. and StillSecure, plus antivirus software vendors McAfee Inc., Sophos plc and Trend Micro Inc. Microsoft offers its Network Access Protection (NAP) for use with its servers and client operating systems.